draffilog/python-text-game/README.md

 This is a simple text-based adventure game developed in Python using the `tkinter` library for the graphical user interface.

+## Prerequisites
+Before you can run the game, you need to have Python installed on your system.
+The game has been developed using Python 3.6+, so make sure you have a compatible version installed.

 ## Required Libraries

 The following libraries are required to run the game: